projectara/greybus-spec/source/module_interface_lifecycles.rst

    duration in this step to allow the Interface to enter a low-power state in the next step.

-6. The Interface shall be capable of receiving notification that UNIPRO became UPRO_HIBERNATE.
+5. The Interface shall be capable of receiving notification that UNIPRO became UPRO_HIBERNATE.
 The Interface shall now enter an implementation-defined suspend state, during which it should attempt to draw minimal power from the Frame.

-7. The AP shall exchange an :ref:`svc-interface-unipro-disable` with the SVC.
-The intf_id field in the request payload shall equal interface_id.

-   If the Operation fails, this procedure has failed.
-The results are undefined.

-8. The AP shall exchange an :ref:`svc-interface-refclk-disable` with the SVC.
+6. The AP shall exchange an :ref:`svc-interface-refclk-disable` with the SVC.
 The intf_id field in the request payload shall equal interface_id.